Monday

-dar kaargah-e kuze garaan raftam dosh
+dar kaargah-e kuze garaan raftam dush

-didam do hazaar kuze guyaa-ye khamosh
+didam do hazaar kuze guyaa-ye khamush

-'in kuze bedaan kuze hami goft be josh
+'in kuze bedaan kuze hamigoft be jush

 In the warehouse of the potters last night